joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 Previously Om attempted to mitigate deep coupling to state via the cursor abstraction.
 Unfortunately cursors brought problems of their own.
-In Om Next, instead of introducing a new abstraction we simply embrace a time tested way of preventing such state coupling.
+In Om Next, instead of introducing a new abstraction we simply embrace a time tested way of preventing such state coupling - client server architecture.

 ## Client Server Architecture